echang15/rapidprototyping-django/README.md

 - How to work with python virtual environments
 - How to build a basic prototype using the [Django framework](https://www.djangoproject.com/)

+What we will NOT cover:
+- HTML/CSS/JS - There are plenty of other tutorials out there.

 ## Python Installation
 ### Mac